LearnOnDemandSystems/guides/pbt/lodpbtguide.md

 scripts to work, the VMs in the exam that the scripts will run against *must* have the LOD integration service installed on them.

+**Please note:** Automated Exams, and Integration Services are only available on Hyper-V. If your lab is using vShere for virtualization, only the Assessment Exam is available.

 **Installation of LOD Integration Service on VMs**

 This service should be installed before you build your exam questions.